foreal17/2022-03-28-online/index.md

 country: "nz"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes)
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
 latlng: "-45.864420,170.512670"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use https://www.latlong.net/)
-humandate: "September 21-22, 2021"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "January 26-27, 2022"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "10:00 am - 4:00 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: 2021-09-21      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2022-01-26      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2021-09-22        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2022-01-27        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Ngoni Faya","Dinindu Senanayake","Matt Bixley", "Natalie Forsdick", "Valter Almeida"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Ngoni Faya","Dinindu Senanayake","Matt Bixley", "Valter Almeida"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Tina Sehrish"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["Jian Sheng Boey"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["ngoni.faya@otago.ac.nz"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
-collaborative_notes:  "https://pad.carpentries.org/2021-07-21-online"           # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
+collaborative_notes:  "https://pad.carpentries.org/2022-01-26-online"           # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
-eventbrite: 168887189129 # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
+eventbrite: 244019828877 # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}